Hi Fly (airline): Accidents and incidents

+Business strategy

 Hi Fly tested serving passengers with compostable materials in the food and drink service rather than single-use plastic.
 A flight in December 2018 was the first ever without single-use cups, cutlery and containers.
 A total of 16 experimental flights were carried out and the total weight of plastic saved over the entire test was 1500 kg.
 On these flights, plastic cutlery was replaced with bamboo and cups, spoons, salt and pepper shakers, linen packaging, plates, individual butter jars, soft drink bottles and toothbrushes were replaced with compostable alternatives made from recycled material.